neowu/core-ng-project/README.md

 It's still working in progress, so all API is subjected to change. keep in mind

 ## TODO
+* web: read json body in IO thread
 * template, use ByteBuffer[] for performance tuning
 * template: review expression, validate methods in model class
-* web: support upload file
 * async: think about how to support batch with fixed concurrency
 * redis: investigate redis hiccup, like 200ms for one operation under load
 * mongo: mongo config support?